sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     !![MDK](img_5.3.png)

     >To run the MDK client on Android emulator, you need to use `tns run android --emulator` command.
 Before trying to launch the client on Android emulator, make sure that you have already configured a virtual device (Android Studio>AVD Manager).
-Otherwise, you may get error like No emulator image available for device identifier.
+Otherwise, you may get an error like No emulator image available for device identifier.

     Once, above command gets successfully executed, you will see new MDK client up and running in Android device.